MASILab/map_t1_mapping/README.md

 # MAP T1 Mapping
 Maximum a posteriori (MAP) quantitative T1 mapping

 To use this repository as a Python package called "t1_mapping", do `pip install -e .` in this folder.
+Alternatively, see below for instructions for using the Singularity container.

 ## Preparing your data
 You must create an input folder with the following structure: